chihina/tree-search-by-myself-python/README.md

 4. integrated_tree_search.py...
 It is integrated source code.

 ## Description of source code
+Input
-Input: Adjacency matrix
+Adjacency matrix

+Output
-Output: searched tree path (We can see it on CUI)
+searched tree path (We can see it on CUI)

 ## Contact
 If you can know about detail me, you can see my website.